juliansufl/capstone_project4/README.md

 ![bgi_balance](https://user-images.githubusercontent.com/60525865/201549305-83912a8f-bc20-4528-9585-4a4b109b6e81.png)

 This balance just had done in the train bases because when we implement a model and need to do prediction base in new data we are not going to have that on balanced for that reason we do it this way, and get prediction base on that.
-Also create code that let us preprocess numerical features with robust RobustScaler and categorical features with One Hot Enconder that inside have 'sparse = False' that help us to drop a one level if the feature have only 2.
+Also create code that let us preprocess numerical features with robust RobustScaler and categorical features.

     '''
     # get the numerical variables names